 For large groups from 14 and up, again the gulet or boat selection is very, very limited.

-What Can You Do other than a Blue Cruise in Croatia?
+What Can You Do other than a Blue Voyage in Croatia?

 During your travels with your gulet, other activities outside of the water toys on board could be to go on a wine tour.
 Croatia is quite particular and proud of their vineyards.